 “As the head of the company, I vouch for the integrity of both this unit as well as his mistress.”
 Wainwright flatly informed them leaving no room for discussion.
 “Now, proceed.”

-Gaige shot Deathtrap a look telling him to be on guard, he nodded subtly in response.
+Gaige shot Deathtrap a look telling him to be on guard and he gave a subtle nod in response.

 They were led to a wooden door and told to wait inside.
 Much like the rest of this area of the building, the office was dismal.
 Dominated by a massive metal desk piled high with papers, its chair looked worn, with a cracked fake leather cushion.
 In front of it stood two molded plastic chairs in a nauseating tannish yellow.
 One wall was covered in metal shelving stuffed with cheap binders, the other was glass so oily and dirty that only wan light made it through.
 In front of it there was a cheap table, with a disgustingly stained coffee pot, a few oily looking mugs with the logos smeared to illegibility, and a valiantly dying plastic plant.

 After a suggestive wink that sent shivers up Gaiges’ spine, Stander left them with a “The boss will be right with you.”

 Gaige listened as the creeks and thuds of his footsteps receded before turning back to Wainwright, who was inspecting one of the chairs with a look of disgust.